 So much packed into an area measuring roughly 1.6 square kilometres.
 Not many places in the Klang Valley would be able to measure up to Mont Kiara in this sense.

 #4 One of Kuala Lumpur's Most Strategically Located Townships

-Mont Kiara's border on the south is the Penchala Link, on the East it is Jalan Duta (now Jalan Tuanku Abdul Halim), in the West it is Jalan Segambut Dalam and in the North the North-South Expressway.
+Mont Kiara's border on the south is the Penchala Link, on the East is Jalan Duta (now Jalan Tuanku Abdul Halim), on the West is Jalan Segambut Dalam and on the North is the North-South Expressway.
 This gives residents easy access to the major highways and other popular townships.